 This course combines the core concepts and practices of international business with a specialisation in marketing.
-Accredited by both the Chartered Institute of Marketing (CIM) and the Institute of Export and International Trade, this course will help you stand out in a graduate job market and gain a head start for your career.
+Gain a head start for your career with accreditation from both the Chartered Institute of Marketing (CIM) and the Institute of Export and International Trade.

 You’ll explore important topics including internationalisation, organisational behaviour and the challenges of managing across cultures, while developing the analytical and interpersonal skills needed to manage complex organisations across borders.

 The course will also provide a practical understanding of the principles of marketing and marketing strategy, as well as consumer behaviour and international marketing.

 This programme offers pathways from Year 2 which will allow students to tailor their course to their specific interests or professional aspirations.
 The pathways will provide modules that can be taken in particular areas and followed through to their final year.
 This allows a level of personalisation and self-direction not previously available on this programme, providing students with a degree of flexibility to meet their own needs.

 Choose to take an optional year in industry gaining practical experience or spend a year studying in another culture at one of our many partner universities across the world.

 Gain essential practice for your career, including the opportunity to apply your learning in your final year by taking part in live business simulations.

 Receive exemptions on CIM professional qualifications upon graduation, thanks to our CIM accreditation, giving you a head start for a career in marketing.

 Develop important research and analytical skills and apply these in your final year to a year-long project on an international business topic of your choice.

 Throughout your studies, you'll benefit from the support of your Academic Personal Tutor who will work in partnership with you to maximise your personal and professional development.